 This is a slight visual impairment, and generally, there may be no need for glasses at this point, however, specs could help with certain things depending on if you are myopic(nearsighted) or hyperopic(farsighted), and that would have to be taken up with your doctor.

-- Always consult with your Optometrist or Ophthalmologist if you believe that you or any patient may have a visual problem and never make attempts to diagnose yourself.
-Opticians do not make diagnoses.
-It’s against the law.
+- Always consult with your Optometrist or Ophthalmologist if you believe that you have a visual problem and never make attempts to diagnose yourself.